KAIST-Visual-AI-Group/Diffusion-Project-Natural-Disasters/README.md

 </div>

 ## Abstract
-In this project, you will design diffusion models for modeling the distribution of volcanic eruptions and use the model to predict the locations where they are likely to take place.
+In this project, you will design diffusion models for modeling the distribution of locations where volcanic eruptions took place.
 You will use real-world data provided by [NOAA National Centers for Environmental Information (NCEI)](https://www.ngdc.noaa.gov/ngdc.html) to train and evaluate your models.

 ## Data Specification
-The directory `data` that contains the training data contains the file `volcano.csv` which contains the following columns:
+The file `data/volcano.tsv` contains training data each consisting of the following fields:
-- `latitude`: Latitude of the location where a volcanic eruption occurred
+- `Latitude`: Latitude of the location where a volcanic eruption occurred
-- `longitude`: Longitude of the location where a volcanic eruption occurred
+- `Longitude`: Longitude of the location where a volcanic eruption occurred

 ## Tasks
+Design and implement your own diffusion model for modeling the distribution of volcanic eruptions.
+Compute the evaluation metrics listed in the next section to assess the performance of your model.

 ## Evaluation